Junaid Hussain: Attempts on life and death

 An attempted lethal drone strike on Hussain, around ten days before his death, instead killed three civilians and injured five.

 The Sunday Times reported that US officials intended to assassinate Hussain, listing him as the third highest IS target on the Pentagon's "kill list", behind Abu Bakr al-Baghdadi and Mohammed Emwazi, due to his role in inspiring international lone wolf terrorism.

-US government sources reported Hussain, along with two of his bodyguards, was killed in a drone strike on a car in a Raqqa petrol station on 24 August 2015.
+US government sources reported Hussain, along with two of his bodyguards, was killed in a drone strike on a car at a petrol station in Raqqa, the Islamic State's Syrian capital, on 24 August 2015.
 (Note: Because of the international dateline, the date in Iraq time is different from the date in U.S. time.
 The Pentagon's report noted the drone strike occurred on 24 August while The New York Times reported the strike occurred on 25 August.)
 Hussain, 21 at the time of his reported death, was married to Sally Jones, 45, a fellow Briton who had joined IS.
 She denied his death through IS-linked Twitter accounts.

-Hussain and his wife regularly used their young son as a human shield to prevent drone attacks.
+Hussain and his British wife, Sally-Anne Jones, regularly used her son from a prior relationship as a human shield to prevent drone attacks.
 On the occasion when he was killed, he had ventured out without the child.
 It was reported that Hussain's location was discovered after he clicked on a compromised Internet link sent by an undercover agent on the Surespot messaging app.
 Jones later confirmed that Hussain had been killed.
+As well as Jones and his stepson, Hussain left behind a second wife, a Syrian national he married a few weeks after Jones's arrival in Raqqa in late 2013.
+Jones and her twelve-year-old son were killed in 2017.